 KAMPUNG KLING MOSQUE

-This 150 year old mosque is distinguished by its 6 tiered Chinese pagoda-like minaret and 3-tiered pyramidal roof.
+This 150-year-old mosque is distinguished by its 6 tiered Chinese pagoda-like minaret and 3-tiered pyramidal roof.
 Its architecture is a blend of Sumatran, Indian, Malay and Chinese.

 CHENG HOON TENG TEMPLE

-Located in Temple Street or Jalan Tokong, Cheng Hoon Teng (Green Clouds Temple) is the oldest functioning Chinese temples in Malaysia.
+Located on Temple Street or Jalan Tokong, Cheng Hoon Teng (Green Clouds Temple) is the oldest functioning Chinese temples in Malaysia.
 This temple is dedicated to the Goddess of Mercy (Kwan Yin) and Ma Choo, the patron deity of fishermen and seafarers.
 It is also one of the most impressive buildings in Chinatown.
 The temple is devoted equally to the three doctrines – Taoism, Confucianism and Chinese-Buddhism.